allwellbeing/allwellbeing.github.io/content/about/_index.md

 description: "Allwellbeing is an independent journalist & organization dedicated to provide useful quality content for all audience."
 ---

-Allwellbeing is an independent journalist & organization dedicated to provide useful quality content for all audience.
+Allwellbeing is an independent journalist & organization from Ukraine dedicated to provide useful quality content for all audience.

 We believe well-being is not limited to health, but also emotion, mental, physical, psychology, and all rounded of our life.